TGAC/grassroots-api/docs/services.md

   }
 ~~~

-This details how to call Agris' search engine by specifying the URI to call (http://agris.fao.org/agris-search/searchIndex.do), the parameters to send, how to call the search engine and the css selector to use to extract each of the hits from the subsequent results page.
+This details how to call Agris' search engine by specifying the URI to call (http://agris.fao.org/agris-search/searchIndex.do), the parameters to send, how to call the search engine and the Cascading Style Sheet (CSS) selector to use to extract each of the hits from the subsequent results page.
 So all that needs to be done to add another web-based search  service to the system is to add another configuration file to the references directory.

 ## Web Search Service